danskernesdigitalebibliotek/dpl-platform/infrastructure/README.md

 First `cd` to the `infrastructure`, then launch the shell.

-The shell will contact Azure to retrive a storage account key Terraform needs to access its state, and export it and other require credentials via a number of environment variables.
+The shell will contact Azure to retrieve a storage account key Terraform needs to access its state, and export it and other require credentials via a number of environment variables.
 See `.dplsh.profile` for details.